 Perhaps the primary catalyst is the increased availability of the Internet across the world since the mid-1990s.
 This has made the idea of remote teams and hosted software not just a reality, but a preferred solution for many businesses.

 Back in 1995, Internet access was restricted to 0.16% of the world’s population.
-By the end of 2017, the number of people with Internet access had risen to over four billion people - or 54%, powered by growth in developing economies.
+By the end of 2017, the number of people with Internet access had risen to over four billion people, or 54%, powered by growth in developing economies.
 Latest data indicates that Internet penetration rate worldwide in 2020 sits at 59.6%.

 The ongoing rise of the SaaS industry isn’t just anecdotal - data and research confirms that it is continuing to grow at a relentless pace: